noloerino/eye-fuzz/README.md

 If a generator caches intermediate computations that invoke `Random` methods, then rerunning the generator twice with the same underlying byte stream may produce different results (this is a limitation of JQF as well).
 More broadly, any generator whose output is not solely a function of the input pseudorandom byte stream will exhibit this behavior.

+### Custom serializers for generators
+Currently, the generator output displayed on the frontend is simply the result of calling `toString()` on the produced object (truncated to 1024 characters).
+Custom serialization functions are supported but not yet exposed to the command-line interface - please file an issue if this is a feature you need.